stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: nodejs

-  This will return the Provider:
+  This will print the provider metadata in your terminal:

   .. literalinclude:: code/nodejs/authentication/get_directory_provider_resp.js
       :language: javascript